-Because counterparties are not liable for losses caused by a "force majeure" event (such as a serious natural or humancaused disaster, riot, terrorist act or war), such an event could cause significant losses for which the fund would likely have no recourse.
+Because counterparties are not liable for losses caused by a "force majeure" event (such as a serious natural or human-caused disaster, riot, terrorist act or war), such an event could cause significant losses for which the fund would likely have no recourse.
+Counterparty risk may be mitigated by securing appropriate collateral.